\

 Artist Bio - BILL GRIFFITH

-"Are we having fun yet?"
-This non sequitur utterance by the clown-suited philosopher/media star Zippy the Pinhead has become so oft-quoted that it is now in Bartlett's Familiar Quotations.
-Zippy has in fact become an international icon, even appearing on the Berlin Wall.
-Zippy's creator, Bill Griffith, began his comics career in New York City in 1969.
-His first strips were published in the East Village Other and Screw Magazine and featured an angry amphibian named Mr. The Toad.
-He ventured to San Francisco in 1970 to join the burgeoning underground comics movement and made his home there until 1998.
+Griffith began his comics career in New York City in 1969.
+His first strips were published in the East Village Other and Screw Magazine and featured an angry amphibian named MR. THE TOAD.
+In 1970 he ventured to San Francisco to join the burgeoning underground comics movement and made his home there until 1998.

 www.zippythepinhead.com